JetBrains/kotlin-wrappers/kotlin-react-core/README.md

 ## kotlin-react-core

-Kotlin wrapper for React library
+Kotlin wrapper for React library (core bindings). `kotlin-react` and `kotlin-react-legacy` are built upon this.